 What is the best area to stay in San Antonio?

-It’s entirely subjective, but I really like Downtown San Antonio and the San Antonio River Walk.
-They’re close the most of the action and some of the best sights in the city.
+It’s subjective, but I like Downtown San Antonio and the San Antonio River Walk.
+They’re close to most of the action and some of the best sights in the city.

 What are the best neighborhoods to stay in San Antonio?

-Again, entirely subjective.
+Again, it is entirely subjective.
 Alamo Heights is a good place if you want somewhere more peaceful to call home base.
 Eastside is great for the food.
-Downtown San Antonio and the River Walk are expensive, but very safe and fun parts of town.
+Downtown San Antonio and the River Walk are expensive but very safe and fun parts of town.

 Kyle Kroeger is the Founder and Owner of ViaTravelers.com.
 He is a full-time traveler and entrepreneur.
 Kyle started ViaTravelers.com to help travelers experience a fully immersive cultural experience as he did initially living in Italy.
 He’s a converted finance nerd and Excel jockey turned world wanderer (and may try to get lost on purpose).
 After visiting 12 countries and 13 national parks in a year, he was devoted to creating and telling stories like he’d heard.

 Plus, after spending more time on airplanes and packing, he’s learned some incredible travel hacks over time as he earned over 1 million Chase Ultimate Rewards points in under a year, helping him maximize experiences as much as possible to discover the true meaning of travel.

 He loves listening to local stories from around the world and sharing his experiences traveling the globe.
 He loves travel so much that he moved from his hometown of Minneapolis to Amsterdam with his small family to travel Europe full-time.